 - Reprinting of an existing brochure without changes or updates

-- Hosting fees for a website
+- Hosting fees for a website or CRM

 - Salaries or administrative expenses, such as travel reimbursement or office equipment